 A higher resolution view of the PCs and significant associations of ComBat, CSQN and CSQN + ComBat-treated datasets further exemplifies the synergy between ComBat and CSQN (Table 6).
 Each method has their downsides.
 The class-correlated PC in ComBat was ranked lowly at 10 even though the batch effect was removed from the top 10 PCs.
 For the CSQN approach, even though the top PC is correlated with class, all top 10 PCs in the CSQN approach were also associated with batch effect.
 After combining both approaches, the class-correlated PC was elevated to rank 1 and association with batch effect was made insignificant in all top 10 PCs.
 This indicates that the individual strengths of CSQN and ComBat can be harnessed when we apply CSQN as the upstream normalisation technique and ComBat as the batch effect cleaning method.
-The CSQN + ComBat approach thus appears to be the most optimal for improving signal-to-noise ratio.
+The CSQN + ComBat approach thus appears to be the most optimal combination for improving signal-to-noise ratio.
 From the PCA scatterplot, we observed that the samples are clearly separated by classes.
 However, even though batch effects were reported as insignificant from T-test, the old samples seem to still be aggregated by batches.